Compare PLUS500 Versus IC MARKETS and Roboforex broker accounts.

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Plus500 and IC Markets are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Plus500 and IC Markets are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Plus500 or IC Markets have these in place please be extremely cautious before you proceed with them.

 We compare Plus500 Vs IC Markets financial regulation and licensing side by side below.

 When trading with either Plus500 or IC Markets you will want to understand and make full use of all the

 risk management features on your Plus500 or IC Markets trading platforms.

 We compare side by side the trading risk management features offered by Plus500 and IC Markets below.

 What is hedging?
 Have you ever heard of the expression ‘to hedge one’s bets’?
 This basically means to not speculate solely on

 the outcome of one event as it could be potentially risky holding all your assets in one place.